 What is King’s Day?

-In the Netherlands, King’s Day (Koningsdag) is a national holiday to celebrate the monarch King Willem-Alexander’s birthday which falls on 27th of April.
+In the Netherlands, King’s Day (Koningsdag) is a national holiday to celebrate the monarch King Willem-Alexander’s birthday which falls on 27 April.
 The Dutch traditionally gather in huge crowds to celebrate King’s Day.
-Because, when it’s the king’s birthday, everyone is invited to the party!
+Because, when it’s the King’s birthday, everyone is invited to the party.
 In the streets, canals, parks, and everywhere in between, the beautiful city of Amsterdam is roaring with orange as locals enjoy the biggest street party of the year.
-Make the most out of King’s Day this year!
+Here’s how you can make the most out of King’s Day this year.

 Check out vrijmarkts across the city